The Importance of Being Educable

 educability can be modelled as information processing

-To be able to build on the knowledge of our predecessors, we go farther — but since we are acting upon information, the author considers that the subject matter of educability is information processing: this perspective will bring us closer to Computer Science and adjacent notions of computability, even as far as to argue that just as the field of physics is concerned with describing and modeling the real-world, an analogous match can be made between the study of the brain and the field of information processing.
+Since we take the perspective of acting upon information, the author considers that the subject matter of educability is information processing: this will bring us closer to Computer Science and adjacent notions of computability, even as far as to argue that just as the field of physics is concerned with describing and modeling the real-world, an analogous match can be made between the study of the brain and the field of information processing.

 While the twentieth century saw unparalleled developments in the classical sciences, equally important and particularly in the work of Alan Turing in the 1930s, it saw the birth of the science of information processing.
 By that time, it was commonplace not to marvel that physical concepts that are not visible, such as energy or electric charge, could have useful meaning.
 The fact that the same held for notions of information processing and computation, terms that I shall use synonymously, was startling news.
 The import of this news was well understood by the early pioneers of computing, namely, Turing himself and John von Neumann.
 They sought immediately to use computation to study biological phenomena, such as the brain, cognition, and genetics.
 Each of these phenomena involves the transformation of information.
 Focusing on the information processing rather than the physical realization became a viable and necessary approach toward understanding these once a scientific approach to information processing had come into view.
 I, and many others, consider it self-evident that if we are to understand how the brain works, we will need to understand it in terms of information processing.